NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Q/Quill of Passage.md

 * * *

-**Effect** Placing the tip of the quill against a wall of wood, plaster, or stone and speaking a command word causes the ink to flow from the nib onto the wall in the shape of a glowing doorway, casting [[Spells/Magic Passage|Magic Passage]] on the touched surface.
+**Effect** Placing the tip of the quill against a wall of wood, plaster, or stone and speaking a command word causes the ink to flow from the nib onto the wall in the shape of a glowing doorway, casting [[Magic Passage|Magic Passage]] on the touched surface.

 *Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*